 Guardian Angels for Soldier’s Pet like many “All Volunteer” 501c3 nonprofit organizations are only able to operate and accomplish its mission due to the generosity, time, and energy provided by those who wish to make a difference in our society.
-All of our volunteers are deeply appreciated and are critical in the daily operations of our organization.
+All of our volunteers are deeply appreciated and are critical to the daily operations of our organization.

 - Have a passion to help our military service members, veterans, and their beloved pets plus work with others who share this passion. (personal opinion about the war should not affect your ability to support our Military)